SUMMER PLAYWRITING WORKSHOP

 CLASS DESCRIPTION

-Do you want to write a first, second, or seventh draft of a new play this fall?
+Do you want to write a first, second, or seventh draft of a new play this spring?
 Want to ensure you don’t tear your hair out or quit when you face setbacks?
 Would you benefit from supportive feedback on your pages, weekly writing prompts, a one-on-one meeting, and sweet, sweet weekly deadlines?

 Writing a play takes patience, chutzpah, and many rounds of problem-solving.
 There’s no better feeling than having written, but to get there, you have to push aside your self-doubt.
 A playwright’s workshop offers clarity, support, and accountability to steer you through the ups and downs of being in process.
 This workshop will help you make story decisions with more confidence, stay the course, and tolerate the inherent discomfort of creating something new.

-In this cozy eight-week workshop, capped at 8 participants, we’ll read your new pages out loud every week and share thoughtful, tailored feedback on your work in progress.
+In this cozy eight-week workshop, capped at 7 participants, we’ll read your new pages out loud every week and share thoughtful, tailored feedback on your work in progress.
 You’ll be sharing about ten pages per session.
 I’ll also share readings to stoke inspiration.

 You can also make use of one optional 30-minute 1-on-1 meeting with me during our time together.